JieqiongorJoana/SF-Bay-Area-Bike-Sharing-Data/index.md

 ![Modeling_trips_extended2](https://user-images.githubusercontent.com/75310566/167594001-af1fa51f-6713-4ceb-a45e-51a0a23e060b.png)

-RMSE of the predicted net changes and the actual net changes We can make the final evaluation of our 62 stations approach by finding the RMSE of the prediction of net change and actual net change.
+RMSE of the predicted net changes:
+We can make the final evaluation of our 62 stations approach by finding the RMSE of the prediction of net change and actual net change.
 Predicted net changes data: